Park Host Program

 What are the duties of a host?

 All hosts provide excellent customer service to visitors and give information on park facilities, resources, park rules and attractions.
 Given the diversity of Texas landscapes and the varying size, structure and needs of state parks, additional host tasks vary from park to park.
 Duties may include litter collection, light maintenance, office duties, interpretation or fee collection.
 Hosts do not perform law enforcement duties.
 To fully understand host duties, expectations, amenities and policies of the park, hosts must carefully review the volunteer opportunity posting and talk directly with the host coordinator at the park prior to accepting an assignment.
+To learn more about park host policies and procedures, check out the Statewide Texas State Parks Host Manual.

 What are the benefits of hosting?